 BMIDE is the heart of the Teamcenter application.
 BMIDE stands for Business Modular Integrated Development Environment.
-Using BMIDE you can design and develop the data model of the Teamcenter aplication.
+Using BMIDE you can design and develop the data model of the Teamcenter application.

 In this article, we are going to learn about some basic concepts about Teamcenter BMIDE that are very important while designing the Teamcenter data model.
 So let’s start understanding one by one.